Agha Mohammad Khan Qajar: Family and youth

 The landscape of Astarabad, the birthplace of Agha Mohammad Khan.

 Agha Mohammad Khan was born in Astarabad around 1742.
 He belonged to the Quwanlu (also spelled Qawanlu) branch of the Qajar tribe.
 The Qajars were one of the original Turkoman Qizilbash tribes that emerged and spread in Asia Minor around the tenth and eleventh centuries.
 They later supplied power to the Safavids since the dynasty's earliest days.
 The tribe had several other branches, one of the most prominent ones being the Develu, which often fought against the Quwanlu.
 Agha Mohammad Khan was the eldest son of the chieftain of the Quwanlu clan, Mohammad Hasan Khan Qajar, and the grandson of Fath-Ali Khan Qajar, a prominent aristocrat executed by the orders of Shah Tahmasp II (possibly compelled by Nader Qoli Beg, who came to be known as Nader Shah after usurping the throne of Iran in 1736, marking the foundation of the Afsharid dynasty).
 Agha Mohammad Khan had several half-brothers and full-brothers: Hossein Qoli Khan, Morteza Qoli Khan, Mostafa Qoli Khan, Reza Qoli Khan, Jafar Qoli Khan, Mehdi Qoli Khan, Abbas Qoli Khan and Ali Qoli Khan.

 When Nader Shah died in 1747, the Afsharid rule of Iran fell apart, which gave Mohammad Hasan an opportunity to seize Astarabad for himself, leading Nader Shah's nephew Adel Shah to march from Mashhad to the city in order to capture him.
-Although he failed to capture Hasan, Adel Shah managed to capture Agha Mohammad Khan, whom he planned to kill.
-He later chose to spare Agha Mohammad Khan's life and instead had him castrated and thereafter freed.
-While the common spelling of "Agha" (آقا) is usually used as a title roughly translated to "Sir" or "Mister", Agha Mohammad Khan's title is differently spelled (آغا), which is a common one among eunuchs who served at the court.
+Although he failed to capture Hasan, Adel Shah managed to capture Agha Mohammad Khan, whom he had castrated and thereafter freed.

+According to some sources, the title Agha in Agha Mohammad Khan's name was a reference to the fact that he was a eunuch.
+Agha (spelled آغا, with the letter ghayn) is a respectful term of Turkic origin for a woman; it was also used to refer to eunuchs employed at the royal court.
+Aqa (spelled آقا, with the letter qaf), also of Turkic origin, means 'master, elder, older brother, etc.' (Note: In contemporary Persian, aqa is a regular term of address for men, equivalent to English mister.
+Maziar Behrooz rejects Saeed Nafisi's assertion that the two terms were not distinguished in spelling in the original Turkic.)
+According to Maziar Behrooz, the use of the spelling Agha as in 'eunuch' in Agha Mohammad's name began only in the Pahlavi period as "a means of humiliating [Agha Mohammad] and his dynasty".
+Agha Mohammad's enemies did, however, use many insulting terms which referred to his condition, such as Akhta Khan ('the castrated khan').